tuanadurmus/DSA210-Project/README.md

 The datasets used in this project include two main sources:

-TikTok Liked Video Data:
+### TikTok Liked Video Data:
-The URL of the TikTok videos that I liked.
-Each URL is accompanied by specific date and time information.
-The hashtags of the liked TikTok videos are extracted and classified into positive or negative content based on the words in the hashtags.
+This data is directly exported from TikTok's personal data request.
+The data file contains the URL's of the TikTok videos that I liked, accompanied by the information of the date and exact time that I liked the video.

-Spotify Listening Data:
+### Spotify Listening Data:
-The genre of music I listened to most frequently on each specific time.
-This dataset includes specific date information associated with the genres.
+This data is also extracted from the Spotify's personal data request.
+The dataset holds the information of the track name that I listened to at a specific date and time accompanied by artist name and album name.
+With the help of Spotify Web API, I was able to reach the genre of the music I've listened to.
+The first step was to create a Spotify Developer Account and get a Client ID.
+Next step was to run the following codes to reach the genre of the artists to categorize the songs.

 ## Hypothesis